-Each week, there is facilities meeting or "Ops" meeting with the department heads of both campuses and the Vice President and Chief Operating Officer (VP/COO) and the Vice President and Chief Information Officer (VP/CIO) to discuss the security of the facilities, issues of safety, and evaluation and assessment of monthly evacuation drills.
+Each week, there are facilities meeting or "Ops" meeting with the department heads of both campuses and the Vice President and Chief Operating Officer (VP/COO) and the Vice President and Chief Information Officer (VP/CIO) to discuss the security of the facilities, issues of safety, and evaluation and assessment of monthly evacuation drills.

 A "Table-top Exercise" simulating a natural disaster is scheduled annually.
 This exercise will be publicized, practiced in real time and coordinated by the Director of Security.
-Everyone involved will understand his or her role and responsibility.
+Individuals involved will understand their role and responsibility.